 - Pick out the lenten foods when shown pictures of both lenten and non-lenten foods.

-- Briefly explain what we celebrate on Lent Sundays #1, 3, 6 and 7.
+- Briefly explain what we celebrate on each Lent Sunday – if this is too much, at least Sundays #1, 3, 6 and 7.

 Planning the lesson

 Great Lent is such an important period in the Orthodox ecclesiastical calendar, that we usually devote more than one lessons to it.
 This webpage contains all of our Great Lent resources, which are too many to be used together in one lesson.
 We usually separate them as follows:

 - Introduction (our animation video and accompanying printables can be helpful for this – see top of page)